Are you wondering how Venmo can better your financial situation? Find out what stores take Venmo scans, and how to use Venmo in-store and online.

-We now have online and mobile banking.
-Fintech has given us digital wallets like PayPal, banking apps, and contactless mobile payment apps like Venmo, Google Pay, and Apple Pay.
+Many people utilize online and mobile banking.
+As technology continues to develop, we’re able to hold digital wallets like PayPal, use banking apps, and access contactless mobile payment apps like Venmo, Google Pay, and Apple Pay.

 Once linked, you can use your debit and cards without a PIN online and in-app.
 In addition, it helps reduce PINless debit card fraud instances where a fraudster may try to use a stolen debit card to their advantage.

 Digital and mobile payment solutions like Venmo seem to have evolved faster than most stores can integrate into their payment systems.
 However, you’ll still find many stores that don’t take Venmo scan, PayPal, Google Pay, or Apple Pay.
 That’s why Millennials and Gen Z want to know upfront whether stores like Walmart, Publix, and Kroger take Venmo.

 Venmo works pretty much like PayPal – but unlike PayPal, Venmo has a social feed aspect.